lavitadei79-blip/botscemo/README.md

 /botscemo-joke - get yourself a joke

-/botscemo-mgs - METAL GEAR SOLID
+/botscemo-mgs - METAL GEAR SOLID memes

 /botscemo-coinflip - Heads or Tales

-/botscemo-hello - say hi botscemo.
+/botscemo-hello - The bot salutes you

+made it in javascript and have uploaded it to a Hackclub Nest server so it shall work 24/7

 try it in #botspam https://hackclub.enterprise.slack.com/archives/C0P5NE354